Kiwidul/BootyAI/README.md

 ## Introduction

-Ever wondered what the mathematical representation and the calculations of a nice butt is? probalby not, but regardless of wether you care about math or not, the BootyAI IOS application is extremely entertaining.
+Ever wondered what the mathematical representation and the calculations of a nice butt is?
+Probably not, but regardless of whether you care about math or not, the BootyAI IOS application is extremely entertaining.
 The mathematics might not be as relevant to everyone, so we trained an AI to produce a score out of 10, and a cool comment about the photo.

 ## Documentation